omgnetwork/ewallet/README.md

 - [eWallet API](https://ewallet.demo.omisego.io/api/swagger)
 - [Admin API](https://ewallet.demo.omisego.io/admin/api/swagger)

-__Note that to use the eWallet API, you need to call yourdomain.com/api
+When using the eWallet API, be sure to have `/api` at the end of your base URL (e.g. `https://yourdomain.com/api`).
+For the Admin API, it should include `/admin/api` (e.g. `https://yourdomain.com/admin/api`).

 ### Server SDKs